Home > Case Studies >

 At a Glance

-- 2.75 million+ — The number of fans who came out to watch the Milwaukee Brewers at Miller Park in each of the last four seasons.
-The new stadium offered levels of comfort, safety, and efficiency that were far better than what Brewers fans had experienced at Milwaukee’s old ballpark.
+- 2.96 million — Average number of fans who came out to watch the Milwaukee Brewers at Miller Park over the last five seasons (2007-2011), enjoying levels of comfort, safety and efficiency far superior to those experienced at Milwaukee’s old ballpark.

-The challenge: Giving baseball fans what they want – efficiently, affordably, and profitably
+The challenge: Giving baseball fans what they want – efficiently, affordably

 To make a sports stadium successful, you have to put fans in the seats.
 But it takes a lot more than a winning team to do that.
-Fans want their total stadium experience to be first-rate.
-This means surroundings that are safe, well-lit and comfortable, regardless of the weather conditions outside.
-Today’s fans also want to be entertained off the field with high-quality food, dazzling audio/video displays, interactive play areas for the kids, and just about every amenity imaginable.
+Fans want their total stadium experience to be first rate.
+This means surroundings that are safe, well lit and comfortable, regardless of the weather conditions outside.
+Today’s fans also want to be entertained off the field with high-quality food, dazzling audio/video displays, interactive play areas for the kids, and just about every other amenity imaginable.

-The Milwaukee Brewers commissioned a state-of-the-art stadium – Miller Park – that would provide all this and more.
-The stadium seats 41,900 people, and has 66 luxury suites, 30 concession stands, 550 TV monitors, and clubs and restaurants of all kinds.
-Keeping fans comfortable in a place where outdoor temperatures reach near freezing at the beginning of the season is no easy matter.
-Miller Park’s unique fan-shaped retractable roof, when closed, shields fans from the elements, targeting a 60-degree minimum inside temperature when outside temperatures drop.
+The Milwaukee Brewers commissioned a state-of-the-art stadium – Miller Park – that would provide all this, and more.
+The stadium seats 41,900 people, and has 64 luxury suites, 30+ concession stands, over 550 TV monitors, and clubs and restaurants of all kinds.
+Keeping fans comfortable in a place where outdoor temperatures are near freezing at the beginning of the season is no easy matter.
+Miller Park’s unique fan-shaped retractable roof, when closed, shields those inside from the elements, targeting a 60-degree minimum inside temperature.
 None of this comes easily or inexpensively.
 The stadium, which opened in 2001, cost $400 million to build and takes millions of dollars a year to operate.
-Those costs motivated the occupants to seek every possible building energy efficiency and operational savings opportunity.
+Those costs motivated the occupants to seek every possible energy efficiency and operational savings opportunity.
 For that, they partnered with Johnson Controls.

 The solution: Sophisticated control systems and facilities management expertise

 Johnson Controls worked with the Brewers throughout the design and construction phase of Miller Park.
-This focus at the early stages of the project has ensured the stadium has the right equipment and control systems to provide the comfort and safety fans expect and to keep costs manageable.
-This includes the use of Johnson Controls’ Metasys® building management system to control the stadium’s intricate HVAC systems for maximum comfort and efficiency.
-The system even provides individualized comfort control for each of the stadium’s 66 luxury suites, which are a major revenue source for the team.
+This collaboration at the early stages of the project ensured the stadium would have the right equipment and control systems to provide the comfort and safety fans expect, and to keep costs manageable.
+Solutions implemented include Johnson Controls’ Metasys® building management system to control the stadium’s intricate HVAC systems for maximum comfort and efficiency.
+The system even provides individualized comfort control for each of the stadium’s 64 luxury suites, which are a major revenue source for the team.
 In addition, Metasys controls the public areas and concourses, operates the smoke purge system, maintains appropriate carbon monoxide levels, and controls all game day startup- and shutdown-related activities.

 Results and benefits